George Bingham, 5th Earl of Lucan

 Colonel George Charles Bingham, 5th Earl of Lucan, 1st Baron Bingham, GCVO KBE CB TD PC DL (13 December 1860 – 20 April 1949), known by the courtesy title of Lord Bingham from 1888 to 1914, was a British soldier and Conservative politician.

 Early life

 Lucan was the son of Charles Bingham, 4th Earl of Lucan, and Lady Cecilia Catherine Gordon-Lennox, one of the three daughters of Charles Gordon-Lennox, 5th Duke of Richmond.
 He was educated at Harrow School and then at the Royal Military College, Sandhurst.

-Military career
+Career

 In 1881, from Sandhurst, Lucan was commissioned into the Rifle Brigade.
 He fought in the Bechuanaland Expedition (1884–1885) and was awarded the Order of the Nile 3rd Class.
 He first retired with the rank of captain in 1896.
-In 1900 he joined the 1st London Rifle Volunteers (territorial army) as a major, rising to the rank of colonel.
+In 1900 he joined the 1st London Rifle Volunteers (territorial army) as a major, rising to the rank of colonel and commanding officer.
 He fought again in the First World War, during which he was mentioned in despatches.
-He gained the rank of Honorary Brigadier-General in 1917 and retired as a Lieutenant-Colonel in 1923.
+He commanded the 2nd London Brigade from 1912–1914 and gained the temporary rank of brigadier general in August 1914 and retired as a Lieutenant-Colonel in 1923.